nilenso/media/proposals/bial.md

 - Tracking of multiple flights
 - Widget on the homescreen regarding flights being tracked
 - Optionally providing notifications regarding flights being tracked, even on locked screens
-- Allowing iOS users to swipe back to go to the previous screen (accepted / expected UX behaviour in iOS)
+- Simplifying the navigation and aligning it to the behavioural standards of each platform (Example: allowing iOS users to swipe back to go to the previous screen, as per accepted / expected UX behaviour in iOS).

 ### Proposed Sample Features: Medium-Term ###